ethereum/consensus-specs/specs/test_formats/README.md

 ## Test Suite

 ```
-title: <required, string, short, one line> -- Display name for the test suite
+title: <string, short, one line> -- Display name for the test suite
-summary: <required, string, average, 1-3 lines> -- Summarizes the test suite
+summary: <string, average, 1-3 lines> -- Summarizes the test suite
-forks_timeline: <required, string, reference to a fork definition file, without extension> -- Used to determine the forking timeline
+forks_timeline: <string, reference to a fork definition file, without extension> -- Used to determine the forking timeline
-forks: <required, list of strings> -- Runner decides what to do: run for each fork, or run for all at once, each fork transition, etc.
+forks: <list of strings> -- Runner decides what to do: run for each fork, or run for all at once, each fork transition, etc.
-  - ... <required, string, first the fork name, then the spec version>
+  - ... <string, first the fork name, then the spec version>
-config: <required, string, reference to a config file, without extension> -- Used to determine which set of constants to run (possibly compile time) with
+config: <string, reference to a config file, without extension> -- Used to determine which set of constants to run (possibly compile time) with
-runner: <required, string, no spaces, python-like naming format> *MUST be consistent with folder structure*
+runner: <string, no spaces, python-like naming format> *MUST be consistent with folder structure*
-handler: <optional, string, no spaces, python-like naming format> *MUST be consistent with folder structure*
+handler: <string, no spaces, python-like naming format> *MUST be consistent with folder structure*

 test_cases: <list, values being maps defining a test case each>
    ...